Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 The ecosystem has grown well past individual components.
 Real production apps, SaaS starters with auth and billing, open source tools with tens of thousands of stars, block libraries with over a thousand pre-built sections, all of it built on shadcn/ui.
 The variety makes it hard to know where to look first.

-Below are 12 shadcn/ui projects worth studying, broken into real apps, SaaS starter kits, block libraries, and templates.
-Each one shows a different dimension of what the library can do at scale.
+Below are 16 shadcn/ui projects worth studying, broken into real apps, SaaS starter kits, block libraries, and templates.
+We re-checked every entry for this 2026 update: some projects from earlier lists have been archived or superseded, so we dropped or reframed them and added newer apps that better reflect how the library is used today.
+Each pick shows a different dimension of what shadcn/ui can do at scale.

 Real Apps Built with shadcn/ui